 Synthetic pharmacologic agents, phytoestrogens and anabolic steroids affect the reproductive function in males.
 The phytoestrogens are found in soybeans, flaxseeds, oats etc. Anabolic steroid use among sports men and women has grown out of proportion.
-Severe oligospermia and reduced libido have resulted from the above phenomena (Sikka and Wang, 2008).
+Severe oligospermia and reduced libido have resulted from the above phenomena (Sikka and Wang, 2008, Ugoji et al; 2022, Ugoji et al 2023).
 Severe impairment of normal sperm production among this population results from hypogonadotropic hypogonadism secondary to feeback inhibition of the hypothalamic-pituitary-gonadal axis (Knuth et al; 1989).
 Even though this defect is reversible following discontinuation, some of these effects such as azoospermia can persist (Jarow and Lipshuttz, 1990).